Amanda Ilestedt: Personal life

-Oliver Ekman-Larsson of the National Hockey League (NHL) is Ilestedt's cousin.
-Their grandfather is ice hockey player Kenneth Ekman and their first cousins, twice removed are professional cyclists the Fåglum brothers.
+Oliver Ekman-Larsson of the National Hockey League is Ilestedt's cousin.
+Their grandfather is ice hockey player Kenneth Ekman and their first cousins, twice removed are cyclists, the Fåglum brothers.
 Her great uncle is ice hockey player Sven Tumba.

-On 13 March 2024, Ilestedt announced her first pregnancy with her German boyfriend Rainer Müller.
-On 30 August 2024, she gave birth to a baby girl, Mila.
+On 13 March 2024, Ilestedt announced her first pregnancy with her partner Rainer Müller.
+On 30 August 2024, she gave birth to a baby girl.